Cloverleaf Eyelet Stitch Pattern

 If you'd like to dress up a plain Stockinette sweater pattern the cloverleaf eyelets will make that knit sweater a show stopper.

-Maybe you'd like to try it on smaller knit items like knitting a hat, handwarmers or a cowl.
+Maybe you'd like to try it on smaller knit items?
+I have just the ticket below

 Whatever you do decide to use this eyelet stitch pattern on I'm sure it will look stunning.
 Your options are endless.